ClintH/ixfx-docs/src/pages/flow/stateMachine.md

     ]
   }
 ];

 // Set up driver
 const driver = await StateMachine.driver(states, handlers);

-// To take action based on the current state, call .run(): await driver.run();
+// To take action based on the current state, call .run()
+// (usually this be called in a loop) await driver.run();

 // Check current state